Fmetrom left: Drs. Lietman, Nair, Deiner, Porco, Acharya, and Stewart

 No treatments yet exist for most AMD patients – those with the much more common dry type.
 Untreated, AMD slowly reduces the detailed central sight needed for facial recognition and reading.

 “There is a pressing need for novel therapies to halt AMD,” says Dr. Stewart.
-He hypothesizes that the anti-inflammatory effects of metformin, a common diabetes treatment, may help, since inflammation is believed to play a role in AMD.
+He hypothesizes that the anti-inflammatory effects of a common diabetes medication, may help, since inflammation is believed to play a role in AMD.
 His curiosity and commitment to eye patients drive the research.

 AMD is the leading cause of blindness in people 55 and older in developed countries.

-Big data provides a window for understanding metformin’s potential for AMD.
-The Intelligent Research in Sight (IRIS) Registry (41 million health records) allows Dr. Stewart and coinvestigator Jeremy Keenan, MD, MPH, to identify a huge number of patients with diabetes and AMD and identify patients that were treated with metformin.
+Big data provides a window for understanding a diabetes medication’s potential for AMD.
+The Intelligent Research in Sight (IRIS) Registry (41 million health records) allows Dr. Stewart and coinvestigator Jeremy Keenan, MD, MPH, to identify a huge number of patients with diabetes and AMD and identify patients that were treated with a specific common diabetes medication.

-The team will harvest new knowledge to inform AMD treatment from any differences between patients that took metformin and those that did not.
+The team will harvest new knowledge to inform AMD treatment from any differences between patients that took the medication and those that did not.

 An Eye on Shingles